EGjoni/DRUGS/README.md

 ### What kind of DRµGs can I use?
-While not an exhaustive list of the DRµGs that are theoretically possible, this repo provides implementations and experimental data for four types of DRµGs.
-These are Q, K, V, and A; which inject noise into the Query, Key, Value, and Attention head outputs, respectively.
+While not an exhaustive list of the DRµGs that are theoretically possible, this repo provides implementations and experimental data for five types of DRµGs.
+These are H, Q, K, V, and A; which inject noise into the Hidden state inputs, Query, Key, Value, and Attention head outputs, respectively.

 ### How do I use DRµGs?